aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/dot-product-code.png)\

-### Step 3: Smooth Out Our Data Series Using a Low-pass Filter (filter)
+### Step 3: Smooth Out Our time series Using a Low-pass Filter (filter)

-Following the pattern from steps one and two, we add another instance variable, `@filtered_data`, to store the filtered data series, and a method, `filter`, that we call from the initializer.
+Following the pattern from steps one and two, we add another instance variable, `@filtered_data`, to store the filtered time series, and a method, `filter`, that we call from the initializer.

 The `filter` method is the second place our low-pass filtering method, `chebyshev_filter`, is used.
-This time, we pass `@dot_product_data` in as our data series, and `SMOOTHING_COEFF` as the `coefficients` constant.
-The result is our data series without the high frequency component, which we store in `@filtered_data`.
-This final data series, `@filtered_data`, is the clean data series we can use to count steps.
+This time, we pass `@dot_product_data` in as our time series, and `SMOOTHING_COEFF` as the `coefficients` constant.
+The result is our time series without the high frequency component, which we store in `@filtered_data`.
+This final time series, `@filtered_data`, is the clean time series we can use to count steps.

 ## Our Processor Class in the Wild

-Our Processor now takes string data in both the separated and combined formats, converts it into a more useable format, isolates user acceleration in the direction of gravity, and filters the data series to smooth it out.
+Our Processor now takes string data in both the separated and combined formats, converts it into a more useable format, isolates user acceleration in the direction of gravity, and filters the time series to smooth it out.

 Our processor class is useable on its own as is.
 An example with combined data: